When you're selling real estate with owner financing, there's one critically important question you should be asking yourself:

 - Figure out the documentation and processes on your own.
 With a TON of work, you can wander through your first closing and teach yourself.
 I was able to do it – and I'm sure you probably can too (and if you choose this route, I hope the information above is helpful to you)!

 I'll be the first to admit, there is a lot to know in closing a seller financed deal (especially if you’re brand new to this).
-Any of the above alternatives are fair game, but if you're starting from scratch and you're looking for help in this area, I'd love to shorten your learning curve so you can start taking control over this process right now (rather than struggling for months or years to learn it the hard way).
+Any of the above alternatives are fair game, but if you're starting from scratch, I'd strongly suggest that you find someone who understands the process in your state so they can help shorten your learning curve.
+The sooner you understand how to start taking control over your own closings, the more flexible and empowered you'll be as a real estate investor.

 Take Your Time